 Practically everyone snores a bit occasionally, and often it’s nothing but a nuisance to a sleep partner, but snoring can be an ongoing issue for many people.
 Sometimes snoring can be chronic or indicative of a serious health problem.
 So when should you worry about snoring?
-Read on to learn about this or reach out to us here at Koala® Center for Sleep & TMJ Disorders for more information.
+Read on to learn about this or reach out to us here at Koala® Center For Sleep & TMJ Disorders for more information.
 Serving patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Table of Contents:

 What does it mean if you snore a lot?

 A bit of snoring at night isn’t necessarily an issue, but if you’re snoring a lot, it’s definitely something you should check out.
 It may mean that your mouth anatomy is off, you’re obese, you’re consuming too much alcohol, you have nasal problems, you’re sleep deprived, or your sleep position is poor.
 If your child is snoring a lot, it may be due to nose or throat problems, like enlarged tonsils, or obesity.
 Also, snoring can be associated with a sleep condition called obstructive sleep apnea.